 Vlokreeft

-Alien-like crustacean plankton gets barcodes
+Alien-like crustacean plankton get barcodes

 Naturalis Biodiversity Center

-In the open ocean, zooplankton plays a very important role in the food web.
+In the open ocean, zooplankton play a very important role in the food web.
 The diversity of zooplankton is therefore a good indicator of the health of the ocean.
 Due to the short lifespan of plankton, the species composition reacts quickly to the effects of climate change, for example.
 To monitor these effects, it is important to distinguish between plankton species at the species level and to map their habitats.
 But above all, it is very interesting to learn more about plankton.

 From twilight zone to horror